kyma-project/busola/docs/extensibility/resources.md

 ## form section

-The `form` section contains a list of objects that define which fields must be included in the final form.
+The `form` section contains a list of objects that define which fields you must include in the final form.
 All given fields are placed in the advanced form by default.
 It's possible to add a field to the simple form by providing the `simple: true` flag, or removing it from the advanced form by providing the `advanced: false` flag.

 If you target elements of an array rather that the array itself, you can use `items[]` notation.

 ### Item parameters

-- **path** - _[required]_ path to the property that must be displayed in the form.
+- **path** - _[required]_ path to the property that you want to display in the form.
 In case of an array, the array index is omitted.
 For example, if `spec.items` is an array and you want to display `name` for each items, the path is `spec.items.name`.
 - **widget** - optional widget used to render the field referred to by the `path` property.
-If no widget is provided a default handler is used depending on the data type provided in the schema.
+If you don't provide the widget, a default handler is used depending on the data type provided in the schema.
 For more information about the available widgets, see [Form widgets](form-widgets.md).
 - **simple** - to display in the simple form.
-By default it is false.
+It is `false` by default.
 - **advanced** - to display in the advanced form.
-By default it is true.
+It is `true` by default.

 ### Example